 Additionally, business education programmes are likely to involve more practical elements such as company visits and internships; many universities are now focusing on a learning-by-doing approach.
 At Inter College, there is a strong emphasis on giving students opportunities to experience life in a business while studying.
 This allows them to work out what types of roles they might be interested in and will give them the chance to put their knowledge into practice.

 You may look at the likes of Mark Zuckerberg, CEO of Facebook, and Steve Jobs, Founder of Apple, and wonder whether it’s worthwhile pursuing business education.
 Both entrepreneurs famously dropped out of their higher education programmes and created two of the biggest global companies with little to no experience in the business world.
 However, the benefits of gaining a formal business qualification should not be discounted.

 One great example of a successful entrepreneur who has used his business qualification to build a company is Piet Hein Smit, director and owner of XXS.
 Piet graduated from Inter College in 1989 and by the age of 26 had built his own creative agency.
 That same agency now has 71 employees in an office located in Schiphol East.

 By studying for a business degree, you will gain an insight into different business areas such as accounting, finance, marketing and product development.
 You will gain the ability to see how all of these departments are interconnected.
 For example, you might work in a company with departments dedicated to sales and marketing.
 Each department will have different goals but ultimately, these goals will be aligned towards a business mission.
 You will start to understand how these departments link and collaborate to achieve business goals.

 Looking for a business programme?
-Inter College Business School offers a Bachelor of Business Administration that is designed to provide you with the skills and knowledge you need to set up your own company.
+IC University of Applied Sciences - Amsterdam offers a Bachelor of Business Administration that is designed to provide you with the skills and knowledge you need to set up your own company.
 Discover more about our programme by visiting our website today.